Employers

 https://embed-ssl.wistia.com/deliveries/3de7deac52ad8fe62a42def5ddc6a652.jpg?image_crop_resized=960x540

-• Answering questions about MarylandSaves and its investment options, or helping employees choose investments.
-We have a call center and website for that.
+• Answering questions about MarylandSaves and its investment portfolios, or helping employees choose investments.

 • Managing MarylandSaves investment options and processing employee investment change requests.

 • Managing employee investment account changes.
-Your employees will be responsible for maintaining their account information and settings once they’re enrolled.
+Your employees will be responsible for maintaining their account information and settings if enrolled.